Barcelona itinerary: 5 days

 Las Ramblas is beautiful in the spring and summer

 • Visit La Boqueria Market, the colorful food market with hanging hams and outrageous displays of chocolates and candies.
-You can have a coffee or toast here at Quim de La Boqueria.
+Have a coffee or toast at one of the market cafes, Quim de La Boqueria.

 • Go back on Las Ramblas, and continue walking towards the waterfront.
 You’ll see the Christopher Columbus monument atop a tall tower.